BruceWind/AESJniEncrypt/README.md

 # Reach high security with libsodium in Android
 - [x] I have no longer supported ~~AES algorithms~~.
 If you still need it, check out tag: [v2.2](https://github.com/BruceWind/AESJniEncrypt/releases/tag/v2.2).
-- [x] Use chacha20 instead of AES.
-TLS1.3 has been used **CHACHA20** on mobile device too.It is high-performance for ARM architecture.
+- [x] Use **CHACHA20** instead of **AES**.
+TLS1.3 has been used **CHACHA20** on mobile device too.
+It is high-performance for ARM architecture.
 - [x] Hide native function in JniOnload
 - [x] Use signature verification to avoid being packaged again (It is prevents that hacker call your jni method directly.)
 - [x] ~~key exists in the symbol table, and hides the character table~~.
 This method has been deprecated due to [discard reason issues5](https://github.com/weizongwei5/AESJniEncrypt/issues/5)
 - [x] Get the key from a complex function, to hide the key, current function is a simple solution.
 (Complex solution: divide the Key into several pieces, store them in different C files, and finally splicing them together.
 This function should be complicated to write and increase the decompiling difficulty.)

-- [x] Use "obfuscator" to confuse C code, [how to  deobfuscation?](https://blog.quarkslab.com/deobfuscation-recovering-an-ollvm-protected-program.html)
+- [x] Use "obfuscator" to confuse C code, [how to  deobfuscate it?](https://blog.quarkslab.com/deobfuscation-recovering-an-ollvm-protected-program.html)
-- [x] Added support for x86 for obfucator.
-There is a link at the bottom of the tutorial for configuring obfucator.
+- [x] Supporting x86 of obfucation.
+A link at the bottom is tutorial for configuring obfucator.
 - [x] Anti-debugging, the current code is a relatively simple solution, there are more complicated and more sophisticated solutions, such as: each time you perform encryption and decryption sign to determine whether it is traced, you want to write more complicated after your fork
 - [x] Detect device is emulator in runtime : The code comes from my another repo [Check_Emulator_In_NDK](https://github.com/Scavenges/Check_Emulator_In_NDK)
-- [ ] TODO: Prevent SO file being code inject
+- [ ] TODO: Prevent SO file being code injected

 ## before you clone.
 install GIT-LFS: https://git-lfs.github.com/